Skip to main content

 SLO A SLO B

-For more information, refer to the SLO Search and Filter Logic document.
+For more information, refer to the SLO search and filter logic document.

-Retrieving Labelled Resources in sloctl
+Retrieving labeled resources in sloctl

 Retrieving SLO, Service, or a Project config also returns all the labels that are set on the objects and allows filtering them.